okta/samples-java-spring/okta-hosted-login/README.md

 - **Client ID** and **Client Secret** - These can be found on the "General" tab of the Web application that you created earlier in the Okta Developer Console.

-- **Issuer** - This is the URL of the authorization server that will perform authentication.
-All Developer Accounts have a "default" authorization server.
-The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
-For example, `https://dev-1234.oktapreview.com/oauth2/default`.
+- **Issuer** - This is the URL of the [authorization server](https://developer.okta.com/docs/concepts/auth-servers/#available-authorization-server-types) that will perform authentication.

+This could either be an Org Authorization Server URL or Custom Authorization Server URL.

+[Org Authorization Server](https://developer.okta.com/docs/concepts/auth-servers/#org-authorization-server) - Every Okta org would have this built-in authorization server.
+The issuer for this Authorization Server type would be `https://${yourOktaOrg}`.
+The `audience`, `claims`, `policies`, and `scope` OAuth 2.0 parameters of this authorization server cannot be customized.
+An access token that is minted by this authorization server type can only be consumed and validated by Okta.
+The access token cannot be used or validated by your own applications.

+[Custom Authorization Server](https://developer.okta.com/docs/concepts/auth-servers/#custom-authorization-server) - Okta provides a pre-configured Custom Authorization Server called `default`.
+It includes a basic access policy and a rule to quickly get you started.
+The issuer for this Authorization server type would be `https://${yourOktaDomain}/oauth2/default`.

+Okta allows you to create custom "default" authorization server types that you can use to protect your own resource servers.
+Within each authorization server, you can define your own custom OAuth 2.0 `scopes`, `claims`, and `policies` to support authorization for your APIs.
+An access token that is minted by this Authorization Server type is consumed by your APIs.
+The issuer for this authorization server type would take the form: `https://${yourOktaDomain}/oauth2/<authorizationServer Id>/`

+Refer [here](https://developer.okta.com/docs/concepts/auth-servers/#which-authorization-server-should-you-use) for more insights on choosing the right authorization server for your application.

 Plug these values into the `mvn` commands used to start the application.